Key Takeaways

 If a tenant fails to pay rent when due, the landlord will give the tenant a written notice of nonpayment and a five-day grace period.

-The landlord can terminate the lease if the tenant fails to comply after the written notice and five-day grace period.
+The landlord can pursue formal eviction proceedings if the tenant fails to comply after the written notice and five-day grace period.

-If the lease agreement includes this statutory clause, then the landlord is not required to send a separate five-day notice for nonpayment before commencing eviction procedures.
+If the lease or rental agreement includes this statutory clause, then the landlord is not required to send a separate five-day written notice for nonpayment before commencing eviction procedures.
+Tenants may defend eviction proceedings by showing the rent was paid or that the notice requirements were not met.

-Landlords should add this clause to the lease agreement using precise language.
+Landlords should add this clause to the lease term or rental agreement using precise language prior to the notice.

 Eviction Process and Timing